Is it even possible to eat while suffering from hyperemesis gravidarum?

 Coconut water: try it both cold and at room temperature to see which you prefer, as this can change the flavor.

-Popsicles (or anything frozen): they melt slowly which can feel better than having liquid go straight into your stomach.
-Pedialyte freezer pops are a great option to help restore your electrolytes and they can provide a cooling sensation if they do come back up.
+Popsicles (or anything frozen): they melt slowly which can sit better than having liquid go straight into your stomach.
 Those made with fresh fruit are also a great option, but avoid added sugar as it can irritate the stomach.
 Beware of flavors that are too sweet or sour as the taste buds will be in overdrive.

 Ice chips: if all else fails and you’re not able to keep down any liquids at all, then sucking on ice chips is one way to stay hydrated.